 Heavy words.
 But understand what Paul is NOT saying: “If you do communion wrong, God will damn you to hell.
 He’ll smite you with sickness and death.”

 No, when Paul tells the Corinthians, “your meetings do more harm than good” (1 Cor 11:17), he is simply saying:

 Your meetings are a disgrace.
 You’re competing with each other (v.18), playing silly games of one-upmanship (v.19), and being incredibly selfish (v.21).
 Some of you are even getting drunk while others are missing out completely (v.21).
 By acting this way they you are despising the church and humiliating those who have nothing (v.22). ~My paraphrase

 There’s no question the Corinthians were doing communion badly.
-But neither is there any hint that God was going to smite them for doing it badly.
+But there is no suggestion that God was going to smite them.

-So how do we account for these three judgmental verses above?
+So how do we account for these judgment verses?
 What does Paul mean when he says those who participate in an unworthy manner will be guilty of the body and blood of the Lord?

 Taking communion in an unworthy manner

 Paul is speaking in general terms.
 Note the word “whosoever” as in “Whosoever shall eat this bread…” Paul is not saying you guys are drinking unworthily and you guys are guilty.
 He is saying whosoever drinks unworthily will be guilty.
 He is making a general claim of the kind…

 – Whosoever shall call upon the name of the Lord shall be saved.
 (Rom 10:13)